traefik/traefik/docs/content/routing/entrypoints.md

     Full details for how to specify `address` can be found in [net.Listen](https://golang.org/pkg/net/#Listen) (and [net.Dial](https://golang.org/pkg/net/#Dial)) of the doc for go.

-### DefaultSet
+### ExplicitUseOnly

 _Optional, Default=false_

-The `DefaultSet` option flags the EntryPoint to be used by default when configuring HTTP and TCP routers that do not define the [EntryPoints option](./routers/index.md#entrypoints).
+The `ExplicitUseOnly` option flags the EntryPoint to be skipped by default when configuring HTTP and TCP routers that do not define the [EntryPoints option](./routers/index.md#entrypoints).

-!!! info "How the EntryPoints default set is built"

-    If no EntryPoint is explicitly included in the EntryPoints default set, then it includes all HTTP/TCP EntryPoints.

-    If at least one EntryPoint is explicitly included in the EntryPoints default set, then only EntryPoints that have the `DefaultSet` option set to `true` are included.

 !!! warning "Only TCP and HTTP"

-    The `DefaultSet` option has no effect on UDP EntryPoints.
+    The `ExplicitUseOnly` option has no effect on UDP EntryPoints.
     When UDP routers are not defining the [EntryPoints option](./routers/index.md#entrypoints_2), they are attached to all UDP EntryPoints by default.